sussmanLab/cellGPU/INSTALLATION.md

 A general makefile is included with the repository.
 To install on your system, update the CUDA_LIB, CUDA_INC, LIB_CUDA, LIB_CGAL, LIB_NETCDF paths, and make sure the PATH and LD_LIBRARY_PATH environment variables are appropriately set.
-Create the /obj and /obj/cuobj directories, and from there, a simple "make" will do the trick.
-See below for detailed installation instructions on MacOS
+From there a simple "make" will do the trick.
+See below for detailed installation instructions on MacOS.
+The command "make float" will compile the code with everything in floating-point precision (a bit faster on GPUs, but, of course, less numerically precise).
-.
+The command "make debug" will add common debugging flags, and also enforce always-reproducible random number generation.

 # Requirements

 The current iteration of the code was written using some features of C++11, and was compiled using